 - The flagship journal of The New School for Social Research, Social Research: An International Quarterly, an award-winning publication that has been mapping the landscape of intellectual thought since it was first published by The New School in 1934

-- The Social Research conference series, launched in 1988 and dedicated to enhancing public understanding of critical and contested issues as a way of influencing public policy, the themes of which have ranged widely, from “In Time of Plague,” which considered the AIDS epidemic in light of the long history and social consequences of lethal epidemic diseases, to “Corruption” (papers from all conferences are published as a special issue of Social Research)
+- The Social Research conference series, launched in 1988 and dedicated to enhancing public understanding of critical and contested issues as a way of influencing public policy, the themes of which have ranged widely, from “In Time of Plague,” which considered the AIDS epidemic in light of the long history and social consequences of lethal epidemic diseases, to “Corruption” (papers from all conferences are published as special issues of Social Research)

 - Launch events focused on Social Research issues with panel discussions that feature New School faculty and Social Research authors

-- Co-sponsored events with outside organizations such as Amnesty International, the Institute for International Education (IIE)’s Scholar Rescue Fund, and the Women’s Learning Partnership
+- Co-sponsored events with outside organizations such as Amnesty International, the Institute for International Education's (IIE) Scholar Rescue Fund, and the Women’s Learning Partnership

 - Endangered Scholars Worldwide, an activist initiative started in 2008 to respond to the persecution and wrongful imprisonment of scholars and students around the world, whose website provides the opportunity to sign letters and petitions in their support

 - The Coalition to Confront Climate Change Challenges in Cities (C6), a university-wide initiative convened in the aftermath of Super Storm Sandy to initiate and amplify university activities that address urban resilience and climate change mitigation

 - The Journal Donation Project, a major library assistance program, launched in 1990, with the mission of creating scholarly journal archives in 35 countries that for political or economic reasons have been unable or unwilling to establish their own